Yemi Osinbajo: Early career

 From 1979 to 1980, Osinbajo served the compulsory one-year youth service as a legal officer with Bendel Development and Planning Authority (BDPA), Bendel State.

-In 1981, he was employed as a law lecturer at the University of Lagos, Nigeria.
-From 1983 to 1986, he was a Senior Lecturer of Law at the University of Lagos.
-From 1988 to 1992, he was an Adviser (legal advice and litigation) to the Attorney-General and Minister of Justice, Bola Ajibola.
-Osinbajo began lecturing at the age of 23.
+In 1981, at 24, he was employed as a law lecturer at the University of Lagos, Nigeria.
+From 1983 to 1986, he became a Senior Lecturer of Law at the University of Lagos.
+From 1988 to 1992, he was appointed the Senior Special Adviser (Soliciting and Litigation) to Nigeria's Honourable Attorney-General and Minister of Justice, Bola Ajibola.

-From 1997 to 1999 he was made professor of law and head of Department of Public Law, University of Lagos.
+In 1997, Osinbajo became a professor of the law of evidence and was head of the Department of Public Law, University of Lagos from 1997 to 1999 until his appointment as Commissioner for Justice.

-From 1999 to 2007, Osinbajo was a Member of Cabinet, Lagos State Ministry of Justice, also Attorney-General and Commissioner for Justice.
+From 1999 to 2007, Osinbajo, served in the Lagos State Cabinet of Bola Tinubu as the Honourable Attorney-General and Commissioner for Justice.

 In 2007, Osinbajo was made Senior Partner at Simmons Cooper Partners (Barristers and Solicitors), Nigeria.

-From 2007 to 2013 Osinbajo was once again employed as a Professor of Law, Department of Public Law, Faculty of Law, University of Lagos.
-He was also a Senior lecturer at Lagos State University.